spawnmarvel/azure-automation-bicep-and-labs/azure-extra-linux-edx/README.md

 Introducing Linux and Unix = done

+* Unix is a family of operating systems dating from the 1960s.
+* Linux was originally developed in the 1980s as a free, open-source alternative to Unix.
+* Linux is multi-user, portable, and supports multitasking.
+* And Linux is widely used today in mobile devices, supercomputers, data centers, and cloud servers.

-Linux Distributions
+Linux Distributions =

-Overview of Linux Architecture
+Overview of Linux Architecture =

-Linux Terminal Overview
+Linux Terminal Overview =

-Reading: Browsing Directories with the Linux Terminal
+Reading: Browsing Directories with the Linux Terminal =

-Reading: Linux Terminal Tips - Tab completion, command history
+Reading: Linux Terminal Tips - Tab completion, command history =

-Hands-on Lab: Getting Started with the Linux Terminal
+Hands-on Lab: Getting Started with the Linux Terminal =

-Creating and Editing Text Files
+Creating and Editing Text Files =

-Hands-on Lab: Installing and working with text editors
+Hands-on Lab: Installing and working with text editors =

-Installing Software and Updates
+Installing Software and Updates =

-Summary & Highlights
+Summary & Highlights =

-Cheat Sheet: Introduction to Linux
+Cheat Sheet: Introduction to Linux =

-Practice Quiz: Introduction to Linux
+Practice Quiz: Introduction to Linux =

-Graded Quiz: Introduction to Linux
+Graded Quiz: Introduction to Linux =

 ## Module 2: Introduction to Linux Commands